 - Kefir – Polish deli at Vic Market

-- Rendina’s Butchery in Balwyn sell a huge range of organic, bd and free range meats, including home made smallgoods (and are lovely people).
+- Rendina’s Butchery in Balwyn stock a huge range of organic, bio-dynamic and free-range meats, including homemade smallgoods (and are lovely people).

 - The Vic Market is great with loads of super fresh organic veggies, nuts and spices, and the Chicken Pantry in the shop section sells free range and some organic poultry and game.
 McIntosh’s sell organic coffee beans.

-- Cherry Tree Organics in Beaconsfield are butchers selling their own organic/bd lamb and beef as well as pork, chicken and smallgoods.
-They also have vegies and some fruit and order bath milk for anyone who likes to take milk baths.
+- Cherry Tree Organics in Beaconsfield are butchers selling their own organic/bio-dynamic lamb and beef as well as pork, chicken and smallgoods.
+They also have vegetables and some fruit and order bath milk for anyone who likes to take milk baths.
 They also stock True Organic butter and cheeses.

 - I get coconut flour, flakes, and a couple of different brands of oil from Go Vita Berwick